apache/spark/docs/apache-airflow/usage-cli.rst

 which allow users to change the formatting of command's output.
 Possible options:

   - ``table`` - renders the information as a plain text table
+  - ``simple`` - renders the information as simple table which can be parsed by standard linux utilities
   - ``json`` - renders the information in form of json string
   - ``yaml`` - render the information in form of valid yaml